lean-mu/docs/explore/mu.md

 Mu would not be without Project Fn.
 In alignment with the other components of the suite - Mu is a distribution of Project Fn which provides a complete  solution to run a production serverless functions cluster.

-## Mu vs other OpenSource projects?
+## Mu vs other open source projects?

+I was suprise to see that most open source serverless alternativites either, do not provide functions out of the box, or are built around a CAAS (Container As A Service) architecture.
+Project Fn has a very unique wait of enableling docker which makes it a real FAAS platform.

 ## Who created Mu?